StarfilesFileSharing/hydrafiles/README.md

 ### Option A: Run Compiled Binary

-1. Go to [Releases](https://github.com/StarfilesFileSharing/hydrafiles/releases) and download the file `hydrafiles`.
+1. Go to [Releases](https://github.com/StarfilesFileSharing/hydrafiles/releases) and download the right executable.
-2. Run the binary with `./hydrafiles`.
+2. Run it with `./hydrafiles`.

 ### Option B: Compile Binary